tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 ### Server Response

 The Server replies to every `Export` request received from the client by a corresponding `Export` response.
 The ID field of the response is set equal to the ID field of the request.

+If the Client does not receive a response to a particular request after a configurable period of time then the client SHOULD drop the request.
+The client SHOULD maintain a counter of such dropped data.
+This is the recommended approach because the reason that the response is not received may be that the server fails to generate a response to this particular request.
+Attempting to re-try sending may cause more problems at the server side.
+This timeout SHOULD be configured to be significantly larger than it normally takes the server to respond.

 #### Result Code